golang/website/_content/ref/mod.md

   there's no portable way to represent them in the zip file format.
 * Files within directories named `vendor` are ignored when creating zip files, since `vendor` directories outside the main module are never used.
+* Files within directories containing `go.mod` files, other than the module root directory, are ignored when creating zip files, since they are not part of the module.
+The `go` command ignores subdirectories containing `go.mod` files when extracting zip files.
 * No two files within a zip file may have paths equal under Unicode case-folding (see [`strings.EqualFold`](https://pkg.go.dev/strings?tab=doc#EqualFold)).
   This ensures that zip files can be extracted on case-insensitive file systems